Higher education in Sweden

 Read more about the tuition fees at Uppsala University.

-A great number of freestanding courses and study programmes are accessible to international students.
-Swedish is, although, the usual language of instruction for the basic level.
+A great number of freestanding courses and degree programmes are accessible to international students.
+Swedish is, although, the usual language of instruction for the basic level (Bachelor’s).
 Uppsala University offers a wide array of programmes and courses taught in Swedish.
 All students with sufficient and documented knowledge of Swedish, and also of English, can apply for these programmes and courses if they also meet the rest of the eligibility requirements.

 Only a few programmes at the Bachelor’s level are taught in English.
 For the greater part of the first degree programmes, knowledge of Swedish is absolutely necessary for admission since the language of instruction is Swedish.